tropintropin/tropintropin/README.md

 # In a few words
 [in-a-few-words]: https://github.com/tropintropin#in-a-few-words

-My current position is an assistant department manager in The State Hermitage Museum, St. Petersburg, Russia.
+I am an assistant department manager at The State Hermitage Museum, St. Petersburg, Russia.

-I've been learning *Python* since March 2022 with the hope of finding a cool new job in the future.
-It would be great if in my new job I could combine work in culture and IT.
+Since 2012, I have been involved in both scientific research and administrative roles at the Hermitage.
+I deliver lectures, lead exclusive "behind-the-scenes" tours, and organize events.
+Additionally, I write custom tours and scripts for audio guides for various companies and projects.

+I began learning Python in 2022.
+What started as a hobby has since complemented my main work and even evolved into a source of some income.

+I started learning Python in 2022.
+Instead of pet projects, I ended up developing commercial projects for a friend’s company, *Peshekhod Tour*, one of the leaders in the walking tours market in St. Petersburg.
+They had a problem: tourists kept asking the same questions.
+So, I developed a [Telegram bot assistant](https://t.me/peshehod_help_bot) to solve this by answering FAQs, providing tour info, and helping users choose a tour via a quiz, freeing up the managers.
+Code and specs are [here](https://github.com/tropintropin/telegram_bot_peshehod_chat).

+Since late 2024, I have been working with *Peshekhod Tour* on a project to develop a bot for city-wide audio guides in a city located above the Arctic Circle in Russia.
+It turned out that both my expertise in creating tourist routes and writing tours, and my programming skills, were in demand for this project.

 ### Languages
 [languages]: https://github.com/tropintropin#languages